 Kenan: Your liver?

-- Pepper Sneeze: They tried using pepper to confirm the identity of a criminal dressed as a clown but they ran out and ended up using Chris' mom's "foot crust dust".
+- Pepper Sneeze: They tried using pepper to confirm the identity of a criminal dressed as a clown but they had run out and ended up using Chris' mom's "foot crust dust".

 - Polar Bears and Penguins: In Kenan's second dream, with his "real" parents as snow people (Eskimos), they have a pet penguin which Kenan has to walk.